Loading...

 Creating FTP Accounts

 Before we upload your files via FTP or cPanel's File Manager, we need to set up your FTP accounts first.
-Click on the link below for the instructions in creating an FTP account in cPanel.
+Click on the link below for the instructions on creating an FTP account in cPanel.

-How to Create an FTP account in cPanel
+How to Create an FTP Account in cPanel

 To create an FTP account: